 Consumer Reports hasn’t done one of these cheap hotel chains surveys for quite a while.
 When they last did, in 2016, they had this in the intro after saying the average hotel price was $111: “Upscale and moderate hotels give a lot of bang for the buck, but most budget hotels earned low scores for value, comfort, service, and upkeep.”
 Ouch.

 They also noted this oddity, which makes many self-employed business owners take their business down a notch out of principle.
 “Oddly, luxury hotels are most likely to nickel-and-dime guests on such basics as Internet access (usually $10 to $20 per day).”
 Or they fold it into an annoying “resort fee,” whether they’re really a resort or not.
+The cheaper hotels will almost always provide Free Wi-Fi, though see the reviews to see if it’s actually fast enough for getting real work done.

 JD Power & Associates releases the results of their travel industry studies each year so it’s more current than most.
 We’ll use that one for this update on hotel brands at the lower end of the scale.

-Up a Notch for Budget Hotel Brands
+Up a Notch for the Best Budget Hotel Brands

 The Worst Budget Hotel Chains in the USA